nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 [...]
 ```

-If we are using the regular version of the Security Server Sidecar with the admin users for the `messagelog` and `op-monitor` databases we must the the same for this admin users.
+If you are using the regular version of the Security Server Sidecar with the admin users for the `messagelog` and `op-monitor` databases, you must do the same for the admin users.

-* After the properties are changed, save and close the files  and restart the services by running:
+4. After you have changed the properties, save and close the files and restart the services by running:

 ```bash
  supervisorctl restart all